 Skip to main content

-Producers are legally required to make a financial contribution for the containers, packaging, and printed paper they put on the market each year.
+Producers are legally required to pay a financial participation fee for the containers, packaging, and printed paper they put on the market each year.
 These payments are an essential part of the curbside recycling system.

 Who sets the terms?